 which Club Meets and Temporary Holiday Sites are held.

-7. All members, upon arriving on site, should report to the appointed
+7. All Members, upon arriving on site, should report to the appointed

 Steward before pitching their unit.

-8. If a Steward feels a member’s behaviour, or the behaviour of a
+8. If a Steward feels a Member’s behaviour, or the behaviour of a

-member’s children or pets, is causing a nuisance, the Steward is
+Member’s children or pets, is causing a nuisance, the Steward is

-permitted to ask a member to cease the behaviour or leave the site.
+permitted to ask a Member to cease the behaviour or leave the site.

 9. Common Sense & Safety Rules on Site

-All vehicles are restricted to 5mph on site and learner drivers are not permitted.
+All vehicles are restricted to 5mph on site, this includes all bicycles, and

 10. Units, excluding guy ropes, must be 6 metres apart from the